-III.
-Three-year lecturer faculty in a department will elect the annual Philosophy Lecturer Evaluation Committee from lecturers at rank II or above, tenured, and tenure-track faculty.
+- I. A review evaluation dossier shall be submitted to the faculty portfolio system by the faculty member during the fall semester. - II.
+The review evaluation dossier will be constructed according to Appendix D Appendix D. - III.
+Three-year lecturer faculty in a department will elect the NTT Faculty Renewal and Promotion Committee from lecturers at rank II or above, tenured, and tenure-track faculty.
 Lecturers applying for promotion are ineligible to serve on the committee that year.
 The committee will elect its own chair.

-- IV.
-Each year, in accordance with HOP ADM 6-502, the Lecturer Evaluation Committee and the Department Chair will independently and successively evaluate the performance of the faculty member under review providing: - a.) written evaluation of noted strengths and/or weakness in performance; - b.) recommendation to reappoint as continuing lecturer at the same rank, reappoint as continuing lecturer and Promote in rank, or remove from lecturer positions with appropriate notification for termination of employment. - V. The candidate undergoing evaluation, whether for review, reappointment, or promotion, may appeal his or her evaluation at any level of the process.
+IV.
+Each year, in accordance with HOP ADM 6-502, 7 the Lecturer Evaluation Committee and the Department Chair will independently and successively evaluate the performance of the faculty member under review providing:

+- a.) written evaluation of noted strengths and/or weakness in performance.
+NOTE: If a Three-Year Lecturer has an approved 10% Research workload, this evaluation shall include a review of the faculty member's 10% research election and related outcomes for the applicable year(s) under review. - c.) recommendation to reappoint as continuing lecturer at the same rank, reappoint as continuing lecturer and Promote in rank, or remove from lecturer positions with appropriate notification for termination of employment. - V. The candidate undergoing evaluation, whether for review, reappointment, or promotion, may appeal his or her evaluation at any level of the process.
+See "Request for Reconsideration" procedures under the Handbook of Operating Procedures (ADM 06-505, sections E3 and E4),